rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

 _Note that this workflow is continually being updated.
 If you want to use the below commands be sure to keep track of them locally._

 _Last updated: 6 Dec 2016 (see "revisions" above for earlier versions)_

+*This workflow starts with raw paired-end MiSeq or NextSeq data in demultiplexed FASTQ format assumed to be located within a folder called `raw_data`*

 1. (Optional) Concatenate multiple lanes of sequencing together (e.g. for NextSeq data).
 If you do this step remember to change "raw_data" to "concat_data" below.